Is Pinterest Safe for Kids? A Parent’s Complete Guide

 Can Pinterest be used by kids?

 While anyone can technically access the site, it is designed for and officially restricted to users aged 13 and up.
-For teens who meet the age requirement, it can be a useful and inspiring platform, provided that safety settings are enabled and parents remain involved.
+For teens who meet the age requirement, it can be a useful and inspiring platform where they can save photos and images to Pinterest boards and explore their interests, provided that safety settings are enabled and parents remain involved.

 Cover image: Varga Jozsef Zoltan/Shutterstock